def-gthill/kenpali/kenpali-core.md

 ```

 ```
-# To string on givens
+# To string on functions
 foo = $ (
     bar = $ 42;
     $ bar